 - When giving a person your card, personalize it by hand writing a note or additional contact information on it.
 This will cause the recipient to feel that they are receiving something special.

 - When giving or receiving a business card, be especially careful when dealing with people from outside North America as many cultures treat them with very high regard.
-(In many countries in Asia the exchange of business cards is an important ritual, for instance.)
+In many Asian countries, the exchange of business cards is an important ritual, for instance.

 - During the course of a conversation at a networking event, use the other person's first name two or three times.
 People always like to hear their own name and it will help you to remember it when the discussion is over.

-- After you meet someone for the first time, use the back of their business card to jot a note about something you learned from the conversation and the date and place you met them (or enter the information into your mobile device - a mobile Customer Relationship Management (CRM) app is ideal for this purpose).
+- After you meet someone for the first time, use the back of their business card to jot a note about something you learned from the conversation and the date and place you met them.
+Alternately, enter the information into your mobile device; a mobile Customer Relationship Management (CRM) app is ideal for this purpose.
 Recording the information will give you something to talk to them about the next time you see them.

 - Connect with the person you're talking to by tilting your head as you listen to them.
 It is an effective body language technique which communicates that you're paying attention to what they're saying.

 - When a person is talking to you be sure to look directly at them.
 Giving a person full attention with your eyes will encourage them to share more.